The Last Safety System: Why the AI Rebels Inside Big Tech Might Be All We've Got

 They weren’t.
 They aren’t.
 Not yet.

-Should civilian surveillance infrastructure be built on models whose safety policies can be rewritten under contract pressure?
+Should civilian surveillance infrastructure be built on AI models whose safety policies can be rewritten under contract pressure by the same actors they’re supposed to constrain?

-Should any vendor be allowed to become structurally indispensable to the governance of human life without democratic oversight of what their system actually does?
+Should any vendor be permitted to become structurally indispensable to the governance of human life — to the point where the institution nominally responsible for the decision can no longer inspect, contest, or remove the reasoning behind it — without democratic oversight of what the system actually does?

 The mechanism is binding law with inspection authority — applied to AI deployments in defence and national security, the one domain every existing framework specifically exempts.
 That is the gap.
 Naming it is not complexity.
 It is a specific, articulable demand that any elected representative can be asked to make.